rsveldema/dist_build/README.md

 ## Managing include files

-Instead of pre-processing at the development machine (like [distcc](https://github.com/distcc/distcc)) the JobQueue manager send all include files to all cloud machines.
+Instead of pre-processing at the development machine (like [distcc](https://github.com/distcc/distcc)) the JobQueue manager sends all include files to all cloud machines.
 This has the following reprocutions:
 - header files are only read once,
 - changes to header files must be propagated to the workers to keep them up-to-date.